rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/2 - Process/readme.md

 	_Running convert.py_

 1. Wait for the job to complete.
 The first run may take a few minutes because Machine Learning Workbench has to download the base Docker image from Docker Hub.
-Subsequent runs will be much faster.
+Subsequent runs should be much faster.

 	![Successful run](Images/run-completed.png)